arne-cl/dGbyG/README.md

 # dGbyG: a GNN-based tool for predicting standard Gibbs energy changes of metabolic reactions

+## This is just a fork!

+The original repo is here: https://gitee.com/f-wc/dGbyG .
+Please send your questions and pull requests there.
+I only forked it because I had a hard time getting the software to install.

 #### Description
 This repository is the official implementation of dGbyG, which is model proposed in a paper: Unraveling principles of thermodynamics for genome-scale metabolic networks using graph neural networks